top of page

 woman sitting with laptop open and calculator and writing on papers

-Here’s how the pricing typically breaks down:
+Here’s how architectural pricing typically breaks down:

 Percentage-Based Pricing (Most Common for Larger Projects)

-• Example: For a $15,000 kitchen remodel, the architectural fees could range from $750 to $2,250.
+• On a $15,000 kitchen remodel, architectural fees could range from $750 to $2,250

-Hourly Rates for Limited Support
+Hourly Rates for Consultations or Limited Scope Work

-• You want help rethinking your layout
+• Want help refining your layout

-• You need drawings for permits
+• Need drawings for permits

-Flat Fees for Targeted Services
+Flat Fees for Specific Services

-• Site visits + layout suggestions
+• Site visits and layout recommendations

 • Permit-ready drawings

-• Reviewing pre-drawn plans
+• Reviewing or adjusting pre-drawn plans

 model of a home on top of architectural plans

-Alternatives to Hiring an Architect
+Alternatives to Hiring an Architect (What Are Your Options?)

 They can help you: